Appalachian Theatre reaches capital campaign goal, pre-payment of pledges and new gifts help achieve $10M total

 “This is a model partnership, one about which First Horizon Bank is honored to have played a supporting role,” said Market President Jason Triplett, whose financial institution provided the backing to help the theatre meet its construction obligations, in addition to the bank’s own generous contributions to the campaign.
 “It doesn’t surprise me that they have paid off the bridge loan years ahead of schedule, given the quality of leadership, the passion of their dedicated volunteers, and a strong commitment from almost every sector of our vibrant community.
 Bravo!”

-Board treasurer Brady Combs tempered the news with a reminder that the theatre has experienced operating losses during the three years since its reopening in October 2019, primarily due to the ongoing pandemic.
+Board treasurer Brady Combs tempered the news with a reminder that the theater has experienced operating losses during the three years since its reopening in October 2019, primarily due to the ongoing pandemic.

 “We look forward to ensuring the organization’s continued fiscal responsibility and financial health through stabilization plans we didn’t dream could be shouldered for many years,” Combs said.